marijnh/Eloquent-JavaScript/00_intro.md

 # Introduction

+{{quote {author: "Ellen Ullman", title: "Close to the Machine: Technophilia and its Discontents", chapter: true}

+We think we are creating the system for our own purposes.
+We believe we are making it in our own image...
+But the computer is not really like us.
+It is a projection of a very slim part of ourselves: that portion devoted to logic, order, rule, and clarity.

+quote}}

 This is a book about instructing ((computer))s.
 Computers are about as common as screwdrivers today, but they are quite a bit more complex, and making them do the things you want them to do isn't always easy.